cordt-sei/teledesk/README.md

 ### Team Member Workflow

 1. Forward a message from any chat to the bot
-2. Provide context about the source
+2. Provide context about the source if needed
-3. Message appears in Slack with Acknowledge button
+3. Message appears in Slack with instructions to add a reaction for acknowledgment
-4. When clicked, the Telegram user receives confirmation
+4. When a team member adds a reaction (like 👍 or ✅), the Telegram user receives confirmation

 ### Support Workflow